Fill out Form 1099-G Online in 2026

 Who is required to fill out Form 1099-G?

-Form 1099-G is filled out by government agencies to report certain payments, like tax refunds.
+Form 1099-G is completed by government agencies to report certain payments, such as tax refunds.

 Taxpayers use Form 1099-G to report these payments on their tax returns, affecting their tax obligations.